SumeetDube/SemVI-notes/U3Notes.md

 - **Problem-independent design**: the possibility of using the same metaheuristic algorithm to solve a myriad of problems by just tuning its inputs

-Famous examples of metaheuristics are [genetic algorithms](https://www.baeldung.com/cs/nature-inspired-algorithms#1-genetic-algorithm), [particle swarm optimization](https://www.baeldung.com/cs/nature-inspired-algorithms#2-particle-swarm-optimization), [simulated annealing](https://www.baeldung.com/java-simulated-annealing-for-traveling-salesman#overview-1), and variable neighborhood search.
+Famous examples of metaheuristics are [](https://www.baeldung.com/cs/nature-inspired-algorithms#1-genetic-algorithm), [](https://www.baeldung.com/cs/nature-inspired-algorithms#2-particle-swarm-optimization), [](https://www.baeldung.com/java-simulated-annealing-for-traveling-salesman#overview-1), and variable neighborhood search.
 However, of course, [there exist many more](https://www.baeldung.com/cs/nature-inspired-algorithms).

 Moreover, according to how a metaheuristic works to find results for a problem, we can divide them into three categories: